t-makaro/nb_pdf_template/README.md

 ## Installation

 drop the files "jupyter.tplx" and "style_jupyter.tplx" into the folder containing the other LaTeX nbconvert templates.
-It should be something like:
+If using anaconda, it should be something like:
 > */Anaconda3/Lib/site-packages/nbconvert/templates/latex

 ## Use